All Episodes

 There's a bunch of reasons.

-Hey, hi, folks, I have a great economic stimulus idea.
+I have a great economics tibulus idea.

-Dick Cheney on dancing with the stars.
+Dick Cheney on Dancing with the Stars.

-Think of all the liberals who would take out guns or some other weapon and destroy their TVs, and then have to replace them.
+Think of all the liberals who would take out guns or some other weapon and destroy their TVs and then have to replace them.

 What an economic stimulus that would be.